-The Partnership has, under the Transport (Scotland) Act 2005, no powers to hold a balance on the General Fund.
+Currently the Partnership has, under the Transport (Scotland) Act 2005, no powers to hold a balance on the General Fund.
 Any under spends are therefore treated as creditors repayable to the funder or amounts received in advance from the funding source.
+During 2017/18 the Scottish Government consulted on Financial Accounting Arrangements for Regional Transport Partnerships and has indicated an intention to afford RTPs the same flexibility in this regard as other public sector bodies.
+It is anticipated that this will be addressed through incorporation in a Transport Bill to be published in mid-2018.